-The stuffed brioche tree is an incredibly delicious recipe to prepare during the Christmas holidays.
+The stuffed brioche tree is a soft, delicious, and scenic Christmas dessert, perfect to prepare during the holiday season.

 - Difficulty: Medium